What’s That Smell? AC Vent Smells and What They Mean

-If you or someone in your home smokes, the fumes can be pulled into the condenser coil.
+If you or someone in your home smokes, the fumes can be pulled into the evaporator coil.
 The odor permeates the coil and blasts the smell of old cigarettes into your home every time you run the air conditioner.
 Cleaning the coil can fix the problem.

 Hazardous AC Vent Smells

 As opposed to old cigarettes, an active burning odor could indicate a mechanical problem with the AC fan or compressor.
 Turn off the air conditioner and check if you notice the burning odor near the equipment itself.
 If so, call an HVAC technician right away to avoid a fire.

 The smell of raw sewage coming from an AC vent is never a good sign.
 It usually indicates a backed-up sewer line or ruptured sewer vent pipe somewhere near the ductwork.
 All it takes is a bit of methane from the backup to fill your house with the nasty smell.
 Methane is a dangerous gas, so call a plumber or HVAC professional without delay.